March 23 Movement: Goma

 On 24 November in South Kivu, Colonel Albert Kahasha, who had surrendered and joined government troops along with other leaders of Mai-Mai militia groups Raïa Mutomboki and Nyatura.
-On 13 November he defected again from the FARDC.
+On 13 November, he defected again from the FARDC.
 At a regional meeting in Kampala, leaders of the Great Lakes area gave M23 a two-day ultimatum to leave Goma.
-A combined force which would include international troops, a FARDC company, and a M23 company would be posted near Goma Airport and would take charge of security.
+A combined force which would include international troops, a FARDC company, and a M23 company would be posted near Goma International Airport and would take charge of security.
+During the nights of 24–25 November, M23 soldiers looted homes in the Keshero neighborhood, stealing money and material goods.
 When the ultimatum expired on 26 November, M23 still controlled the city.
 The FARDC, had previously withdrawn after raping almost 126 women, some of them less than 10 years old, according to the United Nations and looting the money and possessions of the local population, came from Minova in a counteroffensive launched against M23 positions in the Masisi, North Kivu region on 27 November.
 M23 set up a road block on the road from Goma to Sake and reportedly extorted funds from drivers.

-Following a peace deal negotiated in Uganda, the M23 said it would withdraw from Goma by 1 December.
-On 30 November, M23 troops began to withdraw from Sake and Masisi.
-A first contingent of 200 police officers also arrived in Goma on 30 November, in anticipation of M23's withdrawal.
-M23 operatives allegedly kept a presence there, dressed in civilian police uniforms.
-On the eve of the withdrawal, FARDC forces accused M23 rebels of going door to door in some of Goma's suburbs on the eve of their withdrawal, looting personal possessions, money and vehicles.
-The political wing of the movement denied this accusation, and said that criminal elements who had escaped from Munzenze prison were responsible for the looting.

-On 3 December 2012, FARDC and Congolese government officials re-enter Goma, two days after M23 left the city.
+That same day, M23 forces killed Uzaribara Baba Rehema, a father of six, and stole his vehicle.
+The same night, an assassination attempt was made on the Director General of the Higher Institute of Pedagogy, although he narrowly escaped.

+Between 20–27 November, M23 orchestrated the escape of approximately 1,500 prisoners from Goma's Munzenze central prison, including individuals serving life sentences.
+M23 also transported heavy weaponry and ammunition abandoned by FARDC to Rwanda via the Bunagana border.
+This included combat tanks and an estimated 1,000 tons of military equipment, reportedly moved under the observation of the MONUSCO.
+The office for Direction Générale des Impôts (DGI-Goma), the Goma Public Prosecutor's Office, and the Katindo camp hospital were stripped of movable assets, furniture, and equipment.
+Even museum artifacts from the governorate were looted.
+Vehicles and equipment from state agencies like the Office des Routes and the Office des Voiries et Drainage (OVD) were stolen and transported to Rwanda.
+The homes of provincial ministers, deputies, military officers, and other officials were ransacked, with valuable goods taken to Rwanda.
+Entire neighborhoods, including Himbi and Keshero, suffered similar fates, with civilians subjected to violence.
+Food stocks, vehicles, and donations from the European Union meant for the Congolese National Police were seized.